Healthy intestinal flora and nutrition: this is what you eat for a strong stomach & good resistance 🥦🦠

 - Protects against pathogens

-- Positive affects your mood via the 'gut-brain axis'
+- Positive affects your mood through the gut-brain axis

-💡 Healthy intestinal flora not only helps your stomach, but your entire body.
+💡 A healthy intestinal flora not only helps your stomach, but your entire body.

-How do you improve your intestinal flora through nutrition?
+How do you improve your intestinal flora through diet?

 📌 Some tips to support your intestinal flora every day: